NeilJustice/FileRevisor/README.md

 FileRevisor `rename-files` mode renames files in a specified directory matching a specified regular expression. `--recurse` can be specified to rename files in and below a specified directory.

-Shown in this screenshot is `filerevisor rename-files` renaming files with name `file` to new name `new_file_name` in the current directory:
+Here is `filerevisor rename-files` in action:

 ![rename-files](Screenshots/rename-files.png)